-Brave Justice Kids Co Snack Attack is a modern-looking snack container made entirely from silicone and is dishwasher safe.
-It telescopes into itself for nearly flat storage.
-A silicone cover fits over the top to make it travel friendly, and with only two parts, you don't have to worry about losing pieces.
-The Snack Attack has an opening large enough for an adult hand and has flaps soft enough that they won't irritate sensitive fingers.
-All of this makes it one of the most accessible snack holders we tested.
-We love that it is a totally plastic-free design and the carry handle is one of the easiest for our toddler to use.
+BraveJusticeKidsCo Snack Attack is a modern-looking silicone snack container that is dishwasher safe.
+It may appeal to those who appreciate space-saving features as it telescopes into itself for flat storage.
+A silicone cover makes it travel-friendly, and with only two parts, there is less to lose.
+The Snack Attack has an opening large enough for an adult hand and flaps soft enough for little fingers.
+This design makes it one of the most accessible snack holders in this review.
+We love that it is plastic-free, and the carry handle is one of the easiest to use.

 The Ubbi Tweat is a bird-themed snack catcher with a fun wobble base.
 The lid snaps open and stays connected to the cup by a hinge.
 To fill the container, the top twists off for easy pouring.
-The plastic base and lid are both solid and durable, and the spill guard is removable, which allows it to be used long into the future as a regular snack container.
-The flaps on the Ubbi are extra stiff, and it passed the shake test; we didn't experience any spills during use.
+The plastic base and lid are solid and durable, and the spill guard is removable, which allows using it as a regular snack container.
+The flaps on the Ubbi are extra stiff, and it passed the shake test with no spills during testing.

 Why You Should Trust Us

-With decades of collective baby knowledge as parents and caregivers, we at BabyGearLab use what we have learned over the years to inform our recommendations.
+With decades of collective baby knowledge as parents and caregivers, we use what we have learned over the years to inform our recommendations.
 Senior Review Editor, Abriah Wofford led product selection and testing for this snack catcher review.
 She has more than 6 years of professional childcare experience and has been with BabyGearLab since 2015, testing and evaluating products that can help ease your way through parenthood.

 Analysis and Test Results